 5. Have Your Heating and Cooling Systems Cleaned and Serviced

-As soon as you purchase your home, it is wise to have an inspection of the home’s heating and cooling systems to be sure they are clean and ready to run.
-Consider getting a protection plan to ensure that you will not be left to freeze during the winter.
+It is wise to have a yearly inspection and tune up of your home’s heating and cooling systems to be sure they are clean and ready to run.
+Consider getting a protection plan to ensure that you'll get the quickest service if something should go wrong with your systems.
 You never know when your system will decide to stop working!
-You definitely don’t want to have those hefty technician bills to pay.

 Whether you're a long time homeowner, or new to the role, we home these five simple tips will help keep you comfortable and safe!